openjs-foundation/cross-project-council/PROJECT_PROGRESSION.md

 #### Process

 1. Initial email sent to new-projects@lists.openjsf.org with filled out [Project Application Template](./NEW_PROJECT_APPLICATION.md).
-1. An acknowledgement is sent to the application by Foundation staff within 48 hours (striving to reply within 24hours when possible).
+1. An acknowledgement is sent to the applicant by Foundation staff within 48 hours (striving to reply within 24 hours when possible).
 1. Silent period.
 Internal only discussion.
 1. Initial acceptance as [Incubating][] Project.
 Before public announcement there will be:
    * Go/no go confirmation to the applicant that they are ready to have their application become public.